Avelynin/Habit-Tracker/README.md

 ## About The Project

-This Project contain habit App maded in Python including sample data from 02-29 December 2024. <br>
-This Read me documention will take You Trough instalation and testing app.
+The Habit Tracker App is a Python-based application designed to help users develop and maintain productive habits. <br> This app includes functionality for creating, managing, and analyzing habits.
+Sample data from December 2–29, 2024, is provided for testing purposes.<br> This README guides you through the installation, usage, and testing of the app.<br>

 ### Built With